basvandriel/dagster-grpc-poc/SETTINGUP.md

 The Dagster GRPC server should now be running and accessible at `localhost:4266`.

 You can connect to it from Dagster tools (webserver, daemon, etc.) by specifying the GRPC server address.

----

-**Tip:**
-If you make changes to your code, rebuild the Docker image before restarting the container.

----